Paris Hotels 2026: 49 Real Stays From £78

 Travelling Beyond Paris?
 Our Other French City Hotel Guides

 Paris is the first stop.
-The rest of France delivers a different experience at every stop — and we've ranked the best hotels in each of the five most-searched French city destinations for 2026:
+The rest of France delivers a different experience at every stop — and we've ranked the best hotels in each of the most-searched French city destinations for 2026:

 - Best Hotels in Nice 2026 — Promenade des Anglais, Belle Époque palaces, the gateway to the entire French Riviera.